What is Emotional Withholding in Relationships?

 This type of withholding is deliberate and quite passive/aggressive, often used as a way to punish you or control the relationship dynamic.

-While intentional withholding will provide temporary satisfaction to the withholding partner, it will also inflict lasting damages on the trust and intimacy, leaving both of you hurt and disconnected.
+While intentional withholding will provide temporary satisfaction to the withholding partner, it will also inflict lasting emotional damages that weaken trust and intimacy, leaving both of you disconnected and feeling a deep loving hurt.

 2. Reactive Withholding